tandao0909/hands-on-with-DS/Chapter 17/note.md

 There's nothing special about the implementation.
 You train the stacked autoencoder on all the data (including the unlabeled and labeled ones), reuse the encoder's layers, add a few more layers on top based on your tasks, and trained this model on the labeled training data.

 Having plenty of unlabeled data but little labeled data is common: a simple script can crawl millions of images from the internet, but having people manually labeled is time-consuming and expensive.
 You usually end up having millions of unlabeled data, but just thousands, or even just hundreds, of labeled data.

+## Tying Weights

+When autoencoder is neatly symmetrical, you may think: Hey, why don't we just reuse the weights?
+The matrices have same shape, right?
+Well, that's actually a great idea!
+Doing so would halve the number of weights, result in smaller model, faster training time, and reducing the risk of overfitting.

+If the autoencoder has N layers (we don't count the input layer), then N is even.
+Layer 1 is the first hidden layer, layer N/2 is the coding layer, and layer N is the output layer.
+If we called $\textbf{W}_i$ is the weight of the i-th layer, then what we want to do is $W_{i} = W_{N-i}$, where $L = 1, \dots, N/2 - 1$.

+To tie weights between layers using Keras, you must define a custom layer.
+This custom layer acts as a regular `Dense` layer, but has the weights tied to another `Dense` layer, transposed (using `transpose_b` is equivalent to transposing the second argument, but more efficient).
+It still has its own bias vector, though.

+We build the model as usual, just need to tie the layers in the decoder to the appropriate layer in the encoder.
+This model had a loss score roughly as good as the previous model, but using only half amount of parameters.